xtensor-stack/xsimd/docs/source/api/aligned_allocator.rst

    The full license is in the file LICENSE, distributed with this software.

-Alignment manipulation
+Alignment Manipulation
 ======================

-Aligned memory allocator
+Aligned Memory Allocator
 ------------------------

 .. doxygenclass:: xsimd::aligned_allocator
    :project: xsimd
    :members:

-Alignement checker
+Alignement Checker
 ------------------

 .. doxygenfunction:: xsimd::is_aligned